 During and after the review process, both the triage team and the success manager are sources of knowledge towards the client’s security team.
 They explain which vulnerabilities are found, give additional information about the vulnerability to ensure everybody understands the impact and suggest how the findings can be resolved.

 That’s when the real value of triage and success management shows; together, they are the ultimate link between client and researcher, operating in all parties’ advantage.

 Tasks of the triage team and the Success Manager:

 - Protect both client and researcher in case of disagreements

-- Contact the client directly (phone or email) when reports show high business impact findings
+- Contact the client directly (SMS or email) when reports show critical or exceptional business impact findings

 - Follow up the open submissions

 - Remind all parties to keep exchanging findings and assign bounties and bonuses.

 Creating awareness for optimisation of the program and the platform ultimately benefits both sides.
 That is what Intigriti sets out to achieve by combining success management and triage.
 Their knowledge, skills and advice are added value of bug bounty programs compared with more classic testing methods.